HomeMy WebLinkAboutAgenda Bill 6B-BirchesSub2 08/03/2009ORDINANCE NO.

 G. Excessive noise defined as that exceeding the decibel levels established

-in the City of Petaluma Genera!
-Plan and Implementing Zoning Ordinance.
+in the City of Petaluma General Plan and Implementing Zoning Ordinance.

-H. Excessive emissions ofsmolce, stream, orparticularmatter, defined as
+H. Excessive emissions of smoke, stream, or particular matter, defined as

 exceeding the standards established by the Bay Area Air Quality